-total local raw eggs used in Central Kitchen 119,880 eggs (that's just shy of 10,000 dozen - 🍑)
+(that's 24,660 more eggs than FY23 - 🍑)

-11. SUSTAINABILITY EDUCATION
+11. SUSTATNABILITY EDUCATION

-GUIDELINES & PRACTICES

 The department of Community Relations is responsible for overseeing the educational programs, ownership, and community activities of the cooperative, as well as developing lasting relationships and partnerships with community organizations, local government, and locally-owned, independent businesses.
 The sustainability manager position has been unfilled since 2021.
 The Community Relations director carries that work forward during the hiatus, with input from the director team and others.

-Engagement
+Engagement and Shopper Education

 Outpost engages our owners and shoppers in occasional industry surveys and newsletters.
-Other communication methods include stickers, posters, and shelf signs highlighting local and regional products, as well as glutenfree items.
-All organic products are labeled in their packaging or on the produce tag.
-Weekly specials are highlighted in our sales flyer and on the website, as well as labeled on the shelf.
-Digital newsletters are mailed weekly, and a digital Coop News is mailed once a month to all who wish to subscribe.
+Other communication methods include stickers, posters, and shelf signs highlighting local products, inclusive trade, co-ops to co-ops, co-op made, owner rewards, new crop, Country of Origin labeling, etc. Weekly specials are highlighted in our sales flyer and on the website, as well as labeled on the shelf.
+Monthly printed and digital Good Food handouts provide info on recipes, vendors, and initiatives.
+Digital newsletters are mailed weekly, and digital Co-op News is mailed once a month to all who wish to subscribe.

-Shopper Education

-Outpost endeavors to communicate clearly and effectively with our owners and our shoppers.
-Our communication methods include stickers, posters, and shelf signs highlighting such things as organic, local and regional products, and Country of Origin labeling.
 Look for media appearances educating about products and trends.

+In the news!

-12. GOVERNANCE & COMMUNITY ENGAGEMENT GUIDELINES & PRACTICES We review our progress toward these goals on a regular basis by conducting self-audits and being transparent with all employees and the public with the results.
+12. GOVERNANCE & COMMUNITY ENGAGEMENT

+We review our progress toward these goals on a regular basis by conducting self-audits and being transparent with all employees and the public with the results.
 We will actively engage in communication across the trade to solve sustainability-related challenges and will facilitate dialogue regarding action.

-Sustainability Governance and Management Outpost is committed to sustainability for the long haul.
+Sustainability Governance and Management

+Outpost is committed to sustainability for the long haul.
 With Sustainable & Principled Solutions as a core strategic theme in our High Five goals, we are positioned to address and work on our sustainability challenges.
 Departments are organized to align with a Triple Bottom Line strategy - People, Planet, and Prosperity - that includes all stakeholders of the co-op, instead of favoring profits at the expense of the others.

+Business Governance

-Business Governance We are governed by a board of owner directors that use the Policy Governance Model to monitor its duty of care, loyalty, and obedience to Outpost owners.
-Outpost follows the seven internationally recognized cooperative principles of: Voluntary and Open Membership • Democratic Member Control • Member Economic Participation • Autonomy and Independence • Education, Training, and Information • Cooperation among Cooperatives • Concern for the Community | Also Diversity, Equity, & Inclusion (principle incorporated by National Co-op Grocers)
+We are governed by a board of owner directors that use the Policy Governance Model to monitor its duty of care, loyalty, and obedience to Outpost owners.
+Outpost follows the seven internationally recognized cooperative principles of:

+Voluntary and Open Membership • Democratic Member Control • Member Economic Participation • Autonomy and Independence • Education, Training, and Information • Cooperation among Cooperatives • Concern for the Community | Also Diversity, Equity, & Inclusion (principle incorporated by National Co-op Grocers)

-Board Vice President
+Rick Banks Board Vice President